 After a car accident results in injuries, two critical aspects of the case require focused investigation: the nature of the injuries and the cause of the wreck.
 Determining how the accident occurred will allow a skilled personal injury attorney to pinpoint who is liable.
 With evidence of liability, the next step is a well-documented injury claim or lawsuit to recover compensation for the injured.

-No matter how, your car accident happened, please see our advice about first steps to take after a crash.
+No matter how your car accident happened, please see our advice about the first steps to take after a crash.